Select video codec

 The newest codec, AV1, is a super-developed VP9 that offers significant gains in compression and quality compared to its predecessor.

-If VP9, which we will see below, often "exchanges blows" with H.265, AV1 leaves them both back, achieving even +50% better quality at the same file size or else -50% smaller file size for the same quality.
+If VP9, which we will see below, often "exchanges blows" with H.265, AV1 leaves them both behind, even achieving +50% better quality at the same file size, or otherwise -50% smaller file size for same quality.

 It offers a switch as an additional option to add artificial noise to content, but many will rightly argue that this is an approach rather than the proper way to preserve the appearance of the original media.